Rebirth-Project/ufo-event-bus/README.md

 How to use the bus with plain Java [here](https://github.com/Rebirth-Project/ufo-event-bus/tree/main/plain-java-example).

+How to use the bus with Libgdx [here](https://github.com/Rebirth-Project/ufo-event-bus/tree/main/libgdx-app-example).

 #### Benckmarks with jmh

 Some detailed benchmarks for the UFO eventbus using jmh framework [here](https://github.com/Rebirth-Project/ufo-event-bus/tree/main/benchmark).